Ethics, Risk and Compliance

 With a goal of ensuring accountability of local country organizations, our management includes integrity and compliance questions as part of standard business reviews.
 We work to identify and mitigate risk exposure proactively so it can be reviewed and discussed at a management level.

-Our goal is to maintain consistent standards of business practices across AAA, ultimately enabling us to provide the best possible care for patients globally.
+Our goal is to maintain consistent standards of business practices, ultimately enabling us to provide the best possible care for patients globally.

 The Global Ethics, Risk & Compliance function designs and implements compliance programs associated with the Novartis Code of Ethics (PDF 4.2 MB), Anti-Bribery Policy (PDF 0.2 MB) and Professional Practices Policy (P3) (PDF 1.0 MB).
 The Ethics, Risk & Compliance function drives the implementation of these programs, with the goal of ensuring ethical business practices by all associates.